Frankie Howerd: Career

 His first stage appearance was at age 13 but his early hopes of becoming a serious actor were dashed when he failed an audition for the Royal Academy of Dramatic Art.
 He began to entertain during World War II service in the British Army.
 It was at this time that he adapted his surname to Howerd "to be different".
 In 1944 he became a bombardier in Plymouth, was promoted to sergeant, and on 6 June 1944 was part of the D-Day effort but was stuck on a boat off Normandy.
 Despite suffering from stage fright, he continued to work after the war, beginning his professional career in the summer of 1946 in a touring show called For the Fun of It.

 His act was soon heard on radio, when he made his debut, in early December 1946, on the BBC's Variety Bandbox programme with a number of other ex-servicemen.
 His profile rose in the immediate postwar period (aided with material written by Eric Sykes, Galton and Simpson and Johnny Speight).
-He then toured the Music Hall circuit with an act including what became his standard catch-phrases such as "titter ye not".
+Sykes had headed a rival concert party during the war and was asked by Howerd if he could provide his material; Sykes obliged and offered to write anything more Howerd needed.
+Sykes punctuated the material with various 'ooh's and 'ahh's to provide "punctuation pauses" in the delivery, but Howerd decided to deliver these verbatim.
+Howerd then toured the Music Hall circuit with an act including what became his standard catch-phrases such as "titter ye not".
 He also became a regular in the 1950s editions of the weekly hard-copy comic Film Fun.

 In 1954 he made his screen debut opposite Petula Clark in The Runaway Bus, which had been written for his specific comic talent.
 Filming took five weeks, with a budget of £45,000.

 He then experimented with different formats and contexts, including stage farces, Shakespearean comedy roles, and television sitcoms.
 At the start of the 1960s, he began to recover his old popularity, initially with a season at Peter Cook's satirical Establishment Club in Soho in London.
 He was boosted further by success on That Was the Week That Was (TW3) in 1963 and on stage with A Funny Thing Happened on the Way to the Forum (1963–1965), which led into regular television work.
 In 1966 and 1967, he co-hosted a 90-minute Christmas show called The Frankie and Bruce Christmas Show with Bruce Forsyth, featuring many top acts of the day.